 You know why apps like Facebook and Twitter are so hard to quit?
 Because they're designed from the ground up to be as addictive as possible.

-"It's a 4-step process," Eyal says, "that connects your problem with a company's solution, and does it with enough frequency that it becomes a habit."
+"It's a 4-step process," says Nir Eyal, "that connects your problem with a company's solution, and does it with enough frequency that it becomes a habit."

 "It starts with a trigger that reminds us of our need for the app, which leads us to accomplish an action within the app.
 That results in a variable reward which we crave and keep coming back for, thus ensuring our psychological investment in the app," says Eyal.